creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-12-19-latent-diffusion-models.md

 * A perceptual compression model based on previous work [1] is used to efficiently encode images
 * It consists in an auto-encoder trained by combinaison of a perceptual loss and a patch-based adversarial objective
-* The overall objective of the cited paper is more complex than only computed an efficient latent space (high-resolution image synthesis based on transformer), but as far as I understand the pre-trained encoder/decoder parts are available and directly used in latent DM formalism.
+* The overall objective of the cited paper is more complex than only computing an efficient latent space (high-resolution image synthesis based on transformer), but as far as I understand the pre-trained encoder/decoder parts are available and directly used in latent DM formalism.
 This paper should be the subject of a future post!
-* two different kinds of regularizations are tested to avoid high-variance latent spaces: *KL-reg* which imposes a slight KL-penality towards a standard normal on the learned latent, and *VQ-reg* which uses a vector quantization layer [2] within the decoder.
+* two different kinds of regularizations are tested to avoid high-variance latent spaces: *KL-reg* which imposes a slight KL-penality towards a standard normal on the learned latent space, and *VQ-reg* which uses a vector quantization layer [2] within the decoder.

 <div style="text-align:center">
 <img src="/collections/images/latent-DM/perceptual-image-compression.jpg" width=600></div>